Ludwig Siebert: Nazi Party career

-In the 14 September 1930 Reichstag election, Lindau was the only large town in southern Bavaria in which the Nazis became the largest party, with 22.1% of the vote.
-In January 1931, Siebert left the BVP and joined the Nazi Party (membership number 356,673) becoming the first Nazi Lord Mayor in Bavaria.
+In the Reichstag election on 14 September 1930, Lindau was the only large town in southern Bavaria in which the Nazis became the largest party, with 22.1% of the vote.
+In January 1931, Siebert left the BVP and joined the Nazi Party (membership number 356,673), becoming the first Nazi Lord Mayor in Bavaria.
 The Nazis, conscious of the prestige this brought them, exploited Siebert's propaganda value by employing him as a public speaker on their behalf at numerous public meetings throughout Bavaria.
-On 27 January 1931, he addressed a crowd of 1,750 in Lindau that was the largest political meeting ever recorded in the town at that time.
+On 27 January 1931, he addressed a crowd of 1,750 in Lindau, which was the largest political meeting ever recorded in the town at that time.

-On 24 April 1932, Siebert was elected as a Nazi Party member of the Bavarian Landtag where he sat until its dissolution in October 1933.
+On 24 April 1932, Siebert was elected as a Nazi Party member of the Bavarian Landtag, where he sat until its dissolution in October 1933.
 On 10 March 1933, during the Nazi takeover of the state administration, he was named a representative of Bavaria to the Reichsrat until it was abolished on 14 February 1934.
 Also on 10 March, he was named Staatskommissar (State Commissioner) for the Bavarian Ministry of Finance in the administration of Franz Ritter von Epp, the Reichskommissar appointed by the central government.
-On 16 March, Siebert was formally named Finance Minister in the provisional Council of Ministers, formed by Epp after the forced resignation of Minister-President Heinrich Held of the BVP.
+On 16 March, Siebert was formally named Finance Minister in the provisional Council of Ministers, formed by Epp after the forced resignation of Minister President Heinrich Held of the BVP.
 On 12 April 1933, after Epp was installed as the Reichsstatthalter (Reich Governor) for Bavaria, Siebert was appointed to succeed him as Minister-President.
 He retained the office of Finance Minister and, on 28 June 1933, he also assumed the portfolio of Minister of Economic Affairs until March 1934 when he was succeeded in this post by Hermann Esser.

-The Nazi controlled Bavarian Commissarial Government of March 1933 (German: Bayerische Kommission, Reichskommissariat für Bayern, Kabinett von Epp).

-Seated from left Minister of Finance Ludwig Siebert, Prime Minister/Reich Governor of Bavaria Franz von Epp, Minister of the Interior Adolf Wagner, and Minister of Culture Hans Schemm.

-Standing from left State Commissioner Ernst Röhm, Minister of Justice Hans Frank, Minister of State Hermann Esser, and Minister of Agriculture Georg Luber.